🔒

 👎Cons

-Teams with existing agent tooling written in TypeScript
+Teams with existing tooling built in TypeScript or Pyth

 Users new to automation concepts may initially write in